Iranian Kurdistan: Khatami period

 In 1997, Sunni Kurds like many other Iranians took part in the presidential election.
 Both civilian and military Kurdish opposition groups requested Kurds "not to be indifferent" toward the election.
-President Khatami praised the glory of Kurdish culture and history.
+President Mohammad Khatami praised the glory of Kurdish culture and history.
 From the Kurdish side, the demands were mainly related to the Kurdish language and top-level officials.
 In his first term, Khatami appointed Abdollah Ramezanzadeh to be the first Kurdish governor of the Iranian province of Kurdistan.
 He also appointed several Sunni and Shia Kurds as his own or cabinet members' advisors.
 In his second term, Khatami had two Kurdish cabinet members; both of them were Shia.
 The increased presence of Kurdish representatives in the sixth parliament led to expectations that some of the voters' demands would be met.
 After the first round, in which 18 Kurds were elected, one candidate said that he expected there would be more Kurdish instruction at the university in Sanandaj, and he called on the Khatami government to have more Kurdish officials.
 Subsequently, a 40-member parliamentary faction representing the predominantly Kurdish provinces of Kurdistan and Kermanshah was formed.
 However, there were many other civilian Kurdish activists who did not join the reform movement.
 Mohammad Sadiq Kaboudvand was among the latter who started an independent human rights association to defend the rights of the Kurdish people.